 This is the thing I think trips people up.
 Pull-ups during training feels contradictory.
 But it's only confusing if the whole thing is high-pressure.
 If potty training is this Big Stressful Thing You Must Master, then yeah, a pull-up sends mixed signals.

-But if the vibe is a shrug — "we wear pull-ups when we go places, no big deal" — then it's just... what we do.
+But if the vibe is "we wear pull-ups when we go places, no big deal" then it's just... what we do.
 Matter of fact.
 Not a step backward.
 We used pull-ups for naps, bedtime, and out-of-the-house stuff until they were ready.
+We ditched them for out-of-the-house after we had 5 or 6 outings without issue.
+We don't drop them for naps/bedtime until they're waking up consistently dry for a week or two.

 The stuff that actually helped